-Over the course of the year, the Academy revises its budget at its attempts to deal with unexpected changes in revenues and expenditures.
+Over the course of the year, the Academy revises its budget as it attempts to deal with unexpected changes in revenues and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2024.
-A schedule showing the Academy's original and final budget amounts compared with amounts actually paid and received is provided in required supplementary information of these financial statements.
+The final amendment to the budget was adopted just before the year's end.
+A schedule showing the Academy's original and final budget amounts compared with amounts actually paid and received is provided in the required supplemental information of these financial statements.